preetu10/Leaf-Logic/README.md

-# Leaf Logic - Medicinal Plant Leaf Detection App
+# Leaf Logic - Medicinal Plant Leaf Classification App

 **Leaf Logic** is an Android application developed using **Java** and **Android Studio** that allows users to identify medicinal plant leaves, share posts, interact with others, and explore exciting features like weather updates, location tracking, and country information.